vkbo/novelWriter/docs/source/usage_typography.rst

 for highlighting dialogue between characters.
 This feature can be disabled in :guilabel:`Preferences` if this feature isn't wanted.

-The editor distinguishes between text wrapped in regular straight quotes and with the user-selected double quote symbols.
+The editor distinguishes between text wrapped in regular straight double quotes and the user-selected double quote symbols.
 This is to help the writer recognise which parts of the text are not using the chosen quote symbols.
 Two convenience functions in the :guilabel:`Format` menu can be used to re-format a selected section of text with the correct quote symbols.

 .. _Quotation Mark: https://en.wikipedia.org/wiki/Quotation_mark